github/developer.github.com/content/changes/2014-11-19-removing-authorizations-token.md

 each OAuth token on our servers.
 In order to increase the security for our users, we are changing our architecture to store the SHA-256 digest of OAuth tokens instead.
-GitHub securely hashes user passwords using bcrypt and we want to provide comparable security for our users' OAuth tokens as well.
-To be clear, this change is a 100% proactive measure from GitHub and is not associated with any security incident.
+GitHub securely hashes user passwords using bcrypt and we want to provide comparable security for OAuth tokens as well.

+Rest assured that this change is an entirely proactive measure from GitHub and is not associated with any security incident.

 ## Who is affected?